Nominations now open! They will close in:

 Finally, don’t forget to be realistic and specific in your promises; students want to know exactly what you’ll be able to do.
 Thoroughly proofread your manifesto for grammar, spelling, and coherence.

-Submit your nomination via the RSU website.
-Nominations open Fri 6 Feb 11:00 and close Mon 23 Feb 11:00, so make sure you complete all the steps before nominations close.
+Submit your nomination via the SU website.
+Nominations close on Monday, 23 February at 11:00, so make sure you complete all the steps before nominations close.

 2. Campaign:

-You will be able to campaign starting on Mon 9 Mar 11:00.
+You will be able to campaign from Monday, 9 March at 11:00.
 Campaigning is how you interact with voters (e.g., all the current members of the society you’re running for) and how you convince them to vote for you!
 Before campaigning starts, you must attend a Candidate Briefing where we’ll go over all the rules related to campaigning activities; you must attend this training in order to move forward with your nomination.

 As only current society members will be able to vote, most of your campaigning will be done digitally through different social media platforms.
 Digital campaigns are a great way to use your creativity and run a fun campaign.